HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 Minsky's thesis at Princeton was a RL physical system about a maze [SNARC](http://cyberneticzoo.com/mazesolvers/1951-maze-solver-minsky-edmonds-american/)

-Barto and Sutton wrote papers on assocative search networks (combination of association and trial and error).
+Barto and Sutton wrote papers on associative search networks (combination of association and trial and error).
 Search for something that works and then remember it.
 Memoisation - remember the result from last time rather than having to recompute it.

 RL at its roots is memoised context-sensitive search.